Converg3nce/matic-docs/docs/matic-js-tutorial.md

 Let’s verify our account balances on Metamask.

-Our Balance on Ropsten now shows `9988.360 MTX` which means our Deposit transaction of `0.100 CHE` was successful.
+Our Balance on Ropsten now shows `9988.360 MTX` which means our Deposit transaction of `0.100 MTX` was successful.

 ![Arch](maticjstutorial-images/after-deposit-balance-update-ropsten.png)

-Verifying our balance on Matic Testnet also shows that our balance is increased by `0.100 CHE`.
+Verifying our balance on Matic Testnet also shows that our balance is increased by `0.100 MTX`.

 ![Arch](maticjstutorial-images/after-deposit-balance-update-matic.png)